 To verify completion of prerequisites, all foreign diplomas and documents must include an official notarized translation in English and be evaluated by a foreign transcript evaluating agency prior to submission.
+The evaluation must be course by course and include the letter grade; units/credits awarded as semester or quarter credit, total credit hours, and earned cumulative GPA.
 Foreign transcripts must be official and sealed and accompany the application packet.